-One can use the ``localized bases for kernel space" \cite{Fuselier-et-all:2013} instead of the global basis $V_{\Phi,X}$ to improve the condition numbers.
+The stability estimates may be greatly improved if a similar theory could be derived for {\em polyharmonic kernels} by scaling the points with mesh norm $h$ and carrying the computation in the blown-up situation.
+More details can be found in \cite{Iske:2003-1,davydov-schaback:2019-1}.
+As another possibility, one can use the {\em localized bases for kernel space} \cite{Fuselier-et-all:2013} instead of the global basis $U_{\Phi,X}$ to improve the condition numbers.
 The use of ``greedy algorithms" in trial space will be another possible approach \cite{wendland-schaback:2000,schaback:2014-1}.
 The compactly supported kernels in a multiscale setting can also be used to improve the conditioning at the price of a more computational cost \cite{Farrell-Wendland:2013}.
-Since all the proposals above are rather involved and contain their own technical details, we do not peruse them further and leave them for future studies.
+Finally, the application of the method on the corresponding first order system of equations needs less smooth basis functions leading to a great improvement in the numerical conditioning.
+Since all the proposals above are rather involved and contain their own technical details, we do not peruse them further and leave them for future studies.}